dcarrillo11/PHaDA/README.md

 ![logo](/picturename.jpg)

-# PHaDA: Protein Homology and Domain Analisys
+# PHaDA: Protein Homology and Domain Analysis

 Release 1.0 | Created by: Daniel Carrillo Martín

 ## What's PHaDA?

-PHaDA is a bash bioinformatic tool for protein homology and domain analisys.
+PHaDA is a bash bioinformatic tool for protein homology and domain analysis.
 What does this mean?
-Homology analisys include
+Homology analysis includes the performing of a **blastp**, a multiple alignment of each query and its blastp hits sequences with **Muscle** and a neighbor-joining phylogenetic tree from the previous alignment (Also with **Muscle**).
+The domain analysis part carries out a PROSITE's domains pattern search in the sequences of each query and its blastp hits.
+It shows the recognised domains and some information about them in each protein.

 ## Requirements